locusmath/locus/README.md

 * support for presheaves over product categories: bicopresheaves, tricopresheaves, the hom functor, etc. Support for presheaves over coproduct categories and the construction of such presheaves by direct sum of simpler presheaves.
 * support for a broad variety of presheaves over general categories: quivers, permutable quivers, unital quivers, dependency quivers, ternary quivers, higher arity quivers, functional quivers, compositional quivers, two quivers, n-quivers, path quivers, globular sets, simplicial sets, and presheaves over arbitrary categories.
 * support for presheaves over sites: sheaves as a special case in presheaf theory
-* functional dataflow analysis using congruence lattices of copresheaves
+* support for modeling subalgebras using presheaves of unary relations and congruences using presheaves of setoids
 * support for structure presheaves using functors over concrete categories: presheaves of monoids, presheaves of preorders, presheaves of categories, presheaves of rings, etc
 * presheaf based approaches to higher structures using globular and simplicial sets
 * presheaf based mechanisms for reasoning about the functional dependencies of relations